DreamedWave/Thursday-Morning-Graduatin/README.md

 ![Kade Engine logo](assets/preload/images/KadeEngineLogo.png)

 # Thursday Morning Graduatin'
-**Thursday Morning Graduatin'** is a mod for Friday Night Funkin' that was initially created by [DreamedWave](https://github.com/DreamedWave) as a joke making fun of her scuffed graduationte, but eventually evolved into a bigger project featuring some new mechanics, an overarching original story, and a mostly new cast of characters that are very much *NOT* connected to the story of Friday Night Funkin' in any way.
-Based on the 1.6 version of Kade Engine, which was *HEAVILY* modified to improve/add some things and remove some bloat.
+**Thursday Morning Graduatin'** is a mod for Friday Night Funkin' that was created by [DreamedWave](https://github.com/DreamedWave) initially as a joke making fun of her scuffed graduation, but eventually evolved into a bigger project featuring many original tracks, new mechanics, a mostly new cast of characters, and a fully realised original story *(that is very much **NOT** connected to the story of Friday Night Funkin')*.
+It is built from the 1.6 version of Kade Engine, which was *HEAVILY* modified to add some improvements and remove bloat..

 **REMEMBER**: This is a **mod** and is not associated with KadeDev or The Funkin' Crew.
 This was just created *PURELY* for fun by someone who was willing to dedicate 3 years of her life to a shitpost!!